isaac-mason/navcat/README.md

 const navMesh = Nav.createNavMesh();

-// set the navmesh parameters using the poly mesh bounds navMesh.tileWidth = polyMesh.bounds[1][0] - polyMesh.bounds[0][0];
+// set the navmesh parameters using the poly mesh bounds
+// this example is for a single tile navmesh, so the tile width/height is the same as the poly mesh bounds size navMesh.tileWidth = polyMesh.bounds[1][0] - polyMesh.bounds[0][0];
 navMesh.tileHeight = polyMesh.bounds[1][2] - polyMesh.bounds[0][2];
 navMesh.origin[0] = polyMesh.bounds[0][0];